Table of Contents

 Any sudden changes in a pet’s behavior warrant a trip to the vet!
 Although reverse sneezing may be benign, kennel cough and allergies in dogs can become painfully complicated without treatment.
-Kennel cough, a communicable virus, is especially dangerous to puppies and senior dogs; if left untreated, it can progress to pneumonia.
-In some cases, reverse sneezing in dogs is a result of post-nasal drip or upper-respiratory infections – visit your vet to relieve your pet’s misery with antibiotics and get some tips for canine cold care.
+Kennel cough is especially dangerous to puppies and senior dogs; if left untreated, it can progress to pneumonia.
+If your dog has a respiratory condition that’s causing the reverse sneezing, your vet can recommend an appropriate treatment and give you some tips for canine cold care.

 The content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian or other qualified health provider with any questions you may have regarding a medical diagnosis, condition, or treatment options.

 Want to make sure your pets are covered from those unexpected illnesses or injuries with no limits on payouts?
 Get a quote and make sure you’re covered for those dog and puppymishaps and unpleasant surprises.